UmmItC/Blog/content/about/_index.md

 ---
 author: "UmmIt"
-title: "About"
+title: "Who Am I?"
 date: 2023-11-23T02:41:50+08:00
-lastmod: 2025-01-06T00:13:34+08:00
+lastmod: 2025-01-30T19:23:02+08:00
 ---

-## Who are you?

 Hello, I'm UmmIt.
-I'm a student and a GNU/Linux enthusiast.
-Also a FOSS user.
-I blog for fun and interest.
+I'm a student and a GNU/Linux enthusiast, as well as a Free and Open Source Software (FOSS) user.
+I blog for fun and out of interest, using this platform to write articles and share my experiences—let's say my knowledge and notes.

-## Why did you start this blog?
+>***I am particularly interested in GNU/Linux and ethical hacking.***

+## Which kind of user am I?

+I have been using GNU/Linux for over six years and have tried around 25 different distributions.
+However, I generally use four distributions for different purposes:

+- **Arch Linux** (Daily Driver)
+- **Debian** (VPS Server)
+- **Raspberry Pi OS** (Mini Home Server)
+- **Kali Linux** (Cyber Security Learning)
+- **Gentoo** (Used occasionally, depending on my mood)
+- **NixOS** (Learning; it’s truly a mind-blowing distro)

+In short, apt, pacman, nix, and emerge :)

+I also have a KVM-based ReviOS Windows 10 VM for gaming vm, but I rarely use it and am considering removing it.

+## Why Did I Start This Blog?

 I started this blog to share my experiences with GNU/Linux and other technologies.
-I also want to help people who are new to GNU/Linux and want to learn more about it.

-Also, people who want to search for solutions to their problems.
-As my view point, there are many blogs that are not transparent and contain a lot of ads, and the content is not clear and easy to understand.
-For these reasons, I started this blog to provide clear and easy-to-understand content ***without ads***.
+I also want to help those who are new to GNU/Linux and eager to learn more about it.
+Additionally, I aim to provide solutions for people searching for answers to their problems.
+In my view, many blogs lack transparency, are filled with ads, and present content that is not clear or easy to understand.
+For these reasons, I created this blog to offer clear and easy-to-understand content ***without ads***.

-### Blog in general
+### Blog Overview

-This blog is about GNU/Linux, and technology.
-I will share my experiences and knowledge about GNU/Linux and other technologies.
-I will also share tips and tricks that I have learned over the years.
-I will also share tutorials
+This blog focuses on GNU/Linux and technology.
+I will share my experiences and knowledge about GNU/Linux and other technologies, along with tips and tricks I have learned over the years.
+I will also provide tutorials.

->***This blog completely open source, you can see the source code on [GitHub](https://github.com/UmmItC/Blog)***
+> ***This blog is completely open source; you can view the source code on GitHub.***

 {{< github repo="UmmItC/Blog" >}}